 You hire the staff you want and make your management decisions, just as you always have done.
 None of that’s taken away from you.
-In fact, we believe you’ll get far more from becoming part of a franchise than you give.
+In fact, we believe you’ll get far more from becoming part of a network than you give.

 If you do your research and don’t believe you’ll get far more, obviously, you should stay put and keep doing what you’re doing.
 But, again, we think if you look into Hands-on Diagnostics and do your research and due diligence, you’ll like what you see.

 When you’re part of a new and growing national brand such as Hands-on Diagnostics, you will receive access to the latest physical therapy diagnostic technology.
 Instead of turning to diagnosticians, you’ll be able to be one yourself, so you can provide diagnostic services for your own patients.

 And remember we mentioned the importance of marketing?
 When you’re part of a national brand such as Hands-on Diagnostics, that can help immeasurably with attracting patients.
 Even if the ordinary patient off the street hasn’t heard of Hands-on Diagnostics, their doctors and nurses and hospital administrators and insurers have.
 When you’re part of a big brand, rather than a relatively anonymous PT in a sea of other anonymous PTs, people quickly come to know and trust you.